 Multi-beam scanning systems feature a spinning disk with pinholes and microlenses.
 Often, these units rely on the use of arc-discharge lamps instead of lasers for their source of illumination.
 This aims to reduce specimen damage while making it easier to detect low fluorescence levels during the real-time image collection process.
 Multi-beam configurations can also capture images using an array-detector.

 To determine the best one for your lab, first consider which of the three types of confocal microscopy you’ll be conducting.
-From there, you’ll need to determine whether you want to use fluorescent dyes on your samples, as well as what kinds and how many different kinds.
-Other considerations include allowing for more than one type of fluorophore to be excited at the same time, the imaging speed provided, and so on.
+From there, you’ll need to determine whether you want to use fluorescent dyes on your samples, as well as what types of dye and how many.
+Other considerations include allowing for more than one type of fluorophore to be excited at the same time and the imaging speed provided.

 Leasing vs. Buying Confocal Microscope Machines

-Confocal microscope setups are incredibly expensive, ranging from $19,000 to well over $70,000, used.
+Confocal microscope setups can be incredibly expensive, with used units ranging from $19,000 to well over $70,000 used, and new units often starting at $200,000.
 For the startup on a budget, spending this kind of money at the beginning just isn’t practical.
 Leasing the equipment through Excedr gives you access to the confocal microscopes you need for your lab, without a hefty upfront investment.
 And, you can save even more money and time compared to buying because there’s no need to worry about service contracts since maintenance and repairs are included in the equipment lease.